Tips for Taps Blog

 Concerns About Infrastructure

 It’s no secret that American infrastructure is failing.
-In fact, the 2017 Infrastructure Report Card by the American Society of Civil Engineers (ASCE) granted U.S water infrastructure a measly “D” (on an A through F scale).
-This comprehensive assessment of the nation’s 16 major infrastructure categories evaluates their current state and indicates that the U.S. must invest approximately $3.6 trillion in overall infrastructure repairs and improvements by 2020 to reach acceptable standards.
+In fact, the 2021 Infrastructure Report Card by the American Society of Civil Engineers (ASCE) granted U.S water infrastructure a measly “C-” (on an A through F scale).
+This comprehensive assessment of the nation’s 16 major infrastructure categories evaluates their current state and indicates that the U.S. must invest trillions of dollars in overall infrastructure repairs and improvements to reach acceptable standards.
 Unfortunately, there is no timetable for if this will happen.

 Additionally, if you live in a house built prior to 1986, laboratory testing is a wise investment.
-It is also important to note that lead is legal in many fixtures and pipes and even though the concentrations are lower post 1986, the water quality could lead to leaching.
+Lead was legal in many fixtures and pipes even after 1986 (although the concentrations are lower), and water quality could allow lead to leach into your drinking water.
 We recommend our Essential City Water test if you live in an older home or you are served by old infrastructure.

 Having a Baby